Adamage/adamage.github.io/_posts/2017-01-29-How-to-setup-keras-tensorflow-on-Windows.md

 {% include JB/setup %}

 # Overview
 Believe me, I have wasted hours on this problem.
 You will probably be best off using Anaconda.
-You can find all the details here.<br>
+You can find all the details here:
 <a href="https://github.com/tensorflow/tensorFlow/blob/master/tensorflow/g3doc/get_started/os_setup.md">TF installation guide</a> <br>
-Keras itself should already be packed inside Anaconda, if not use (source: <a href="https://anaconda.org/conda-forge/keras">here</a>):
+Keras itself should already be packed inside Anaconda, if not use (source: <a href="https://anaconda.org/conda-forge/keras">here</a>):<br>
-'conda install -c conda-forge keras=1.0.7'
+`conda install -c conda-forge keras=1.0.7` <br>

 But..
 If you do not want to install Anaconda, for whatever reason, this is a guide for you!